23.2 Cargo Command-Line Interface

 cargo clippy

-Clippy catches common coding mistakes, inefficiencies, or unsafe patterns.
-It suggests improvements to make your code more idiomatic and robust.
+Clippy detects common coding mistakes, inefficiencies, or unsafe patterns.
+It also suggests improvements for more idiomatic and robust code.

 23.2.7 cargo fix